karldreher/KnowYourPorts/README.md

 docker pull karldreher/knowyourports
 ```

-There are two tags on the official build, `knowyourports:latest` which is built from the `master` branch of this repository, and `knowyourports:development` which follows the `development` branch.
+There are two tags on the official build, `knowyourports:latest` which is built from the `master` branch of this repository, and `knowyourports:development` which follows the `development` branch.  `latest` is considered stable, but will be a rolling release (this may or may not be advantageous depending on your perspsective).

 ## Usage - Non-Docker Python Config